biobakery/humann_legacy/readme.txt

 * The relative abundances of each pathway.
 By default tagged as type "04b".
 Two columns of tab-delimited text: pathid abundance.

+* Optionally, a table of individual gene abundances appropriate for loading into METAREP.
+By default tagged as type "99".
+Five columns of tab-delimited text: geneid abundance e-score %identical identical.
+The abundance is relative and calculated as in HUMAnN's gene family abundances; e-score, percent identity, and identity length are averaged over all reads mapping to each gene in the input translated BLAST results.

 Three or more merged files are also produced, all tab-delimited text:

 * A table containing the relative abundances of all genes in any input metagenomes.
 By default named as "01-*.txt".